Couleslaw/Project-L/docs/UserDocs/index.md

 ## Placing Pieces

 To place a piece into a puzzle, start dragging it from the piece zone.
 If you release the piece outside of your player row, it will return back, otherwise, it will stay where you left it.
 You can rotate the last selected piece with your mouse wheel and flip it with a right click.
 To lock the piece into a puzzle, click on it.

-You can lock in as many pieces as you want to help you plan, but to be able to confirm the action, the number of locked in pieces can't exceed the number of actions you have left.
+{% include tip.html content="
+If you release a piece very close to a position where it can be placed, it will lock itself into the puzzle automatically.
+"%}

 To remove a locked in piece from a puzzle, simple start dragging it again.
 You can also clear the entire board by pressing `TAB`.

+Once you have placed a piece, you can confirm the action.
+Additionally, you can place multiple pieces into the _same puzzle_ and confirm them all at once.
+This will consume one action for each piece.

+{% include tip.html content="
+To plan ahead, you can lock in as many pieces as you want without confirming the action.
+"%}

 ![Placing Pieces](./images/PlaceAndSelect.gif)